Boltzmann/OpenCooltronicTCxxxxCtrl/README.md

 OpenCooltronicTCxxxxCtrl
 =====================================================
-OpenCooltronicTCxxxxCtrl is a UI for feedback controls of TCxxxx (tested4 TC3215) by Cooltronic.ch.
+OpenCooltronicTCxxxxCtrl is a UI for feedback controls of TCxxxxu tested for TC3215.
+TC3215 is a PID-control by Cooltronic.ch.

 This software was written for
 lab-equipment of the